 “Does coconut oil help beard grow faster when applied to face?”

-Answer: Coconut oil doesn’t directly stimulate growth when applied to face (so it’s not comparable to minoxidil or castor oil), but it maintains the health of the beard, prevents breakage, and moisturizes the skin underneath the beard, preventing dandruff.
+Answer: Coconut oil does not directly stimulate growth when applied to face (so it’s not comparable to minoxidil or castor oil), but it maintains the health of the beard, prevents breakage, and moisturizes the skin underneath the beard.

 Anyways, bottom line is that coconut oil on beard and in beard is a good thing.
-A moisturizing non-sticky oil with great aroma, which works well as a carrier oil for beard oils or why not solely as is.
+A moisturizing non-sticky oil with great aroma, which works well as a carrier oil for beard oils, beard balms, beard conditioners, or why not solely as is.

 Can Coconut Oil Boost Beard Growth when Eaten?

 This is where things get interesting, as coconut oil has many benefits for hormone levels, the specific hormones that increase beard growth rate naturally.